maor-rozenfeld/sell-bcash/README.md

 ***how?***

-The following exchange sites are said to support BCash deposits:
+The following exchange sites support BCash deposits:

-* [Bitfinex](https://bitfinex.com/ is accepting BCash deposits and allows you to exchange it after 20 confirmations.
+* [Bitfinex](https://bitfinex.com/) is accepting BCash deposits and allows you to exchange it after 20 confirmations.
 No verification is requiered for Bitcoin withdrawals.
 * [Bittrex](https://bittrex.com/) is accepting BCash deposits and allows you to exchange it after 20 confirmations.
 Peronal information is requiered for withdrawals.
 * [HitBTC](https://hitbtc.com/) is accepting BCash deposits, without any customer verification process, and allows you to exchange it only after 2 confirmations.
 * [ViaBTC](https://www.viabtc.com/) is accepting BCash deposits, and you can exchange it after 1 confirmation.
 But you need to wait for 20 confirmations to withdraw the received Bitcoins.
 Name, mobile number and ID card number are required for verification.